-- Review the importance of making daily healthy decisions. - Have students self assess their lifestyles and identify areas of improvement. - Ask students to make personal goals and create a plan to achieve them regarding healthy lifestyle habits.
+- Review the importance of making daily healthy decisions. - Have students self assess their lifestyles and identify areas of improvement.

+• Ask students to make goals and create a plan to achieve them regarding healthy lifestyle habits for themselves and their families, identify obstacles and solutions.